micahyoung/capycapt/README.md

 Usage
 -----
-* Deploy a normal Sinatra app.
+* Deploy CapyCapt as a normal Sinatra app.
 * Get snapshot by specifying URL (uri-encoded) in the query string:
 	* http://mysite/?url=http://m.meetup.com
 	* `height` and `width` can be optionally be set: `&width=1024&height=1024`